pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 └─────┴─────┘
 ```

-Note the use of a 2 dimensional array in the bottom line.
+Note the use of a 2-dimensional array in the bottom line.
 Fancy.
 In APL, anything can be thought of as an array.
-Even scalar numbers - they are just 0-dimensional arrays.
+Even scalar numbers are just 0-dimensional arrays.
 This property allows the programmer to easily apply the expressive set of operations provided by the language to any kind of data.

 The building blocks described so far constitute the core of the language.
 Quite simple, really.
 Most of the features I haven't described are pretty much just syntax sugar.
-The hard part of learning APL isn't learning the language semantics, it's learning all builtin operators and how to effectively chain them together to solve problems.
+The hard part of learning APL isn't learning the language semantics, it's learning all built-in operators and how to effectively chain them together to solve problems.
 Once you get the hang of it, though, APL can be a very rewarding language to write, as the time it takes to go from an idea for an algorithm to a concrete implementation can be made very short.
 Due to the terseness of the language, APL also excels in a REPL environment, as a sort of quick calculator on steroids.

 As a final piece of piece of shilling, let me show you [John Scholes](https://www.youtube.com/watch?v=a9xAKttWgP4) famous implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in APL: